Feeling Stuck Even After Therapy? A Deeper Approach to Healing.

 These approaches allow therapy to address both the psychological and physiological layers of experience—supporting healing that is integrated, sustainable, and deeply personal.

-THERAPY FOR Life Transitions
+Therapy for Life Transitions

 Entering a therapeutic relationship takes real strength and courage.
 I do not take this lightly.
 With my clients I take a respectful and collaborative approach maintaining that my clients are the experts of their experience.
 I am deeply curious, direct, and value humor and being playful when appropriate.